Pawan70056/Da-covo_web/README.md

 ![banner2](https://github.com/user-attachments/assets/3171887b-10f3-4b84-8919-bd34677aa0e7)

-## FashionFrenzy
+## Da'covo

 ## Overview
-FashionFrenzy is an E-Commerce web application developed using MERN stack.
+Da'covo is an E-Commerce web application developed using MERN stack.
 It designed to provide a seamless and intuitive online shopping experience for clothes.

 ## Features ⚙️
 - <b>User Authentication:</b> Secure user registration and login using JWT authentication.